-ETH is “digital money” that can be sent over the internet instantly and cheaply, and also be used in many Ethereum-based dapps and smart contracts. like the ones above.
+ETH is 'digital money' that can be sent over the internet instantly and cheaply, and also be used in many Ethereum-based dapps and smart contracts.